Attalla Young Farmer Wins Excellence In Ag Title

 Burns owns a lawn care and landscape business, works with his family’s cattle farm and is employed by USDA’s Farm Service Agency (FSA).

 “Having grown up on a family farm, I have a deep appreciation and passion for farming,” said Burns, who is an active member of the Marshall County Young Farmers Committee.
 “I feel I have experience beyond my age in agriculture but am still young enough to relate to young people who are considering agriculture as a career choice.”

-Burns is part of the Federation's Agricultural Leaders for Alabama program and a member of the Etowah County Alabama Cattlemen's Association.
-As the winner of the Federation contest, he receives a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the American Farm Bureau Federation's national competition in San Antonio, Texas, courtesy of the Alabama Farmers Federation.
+Burns is part of the Federation’s Agricultural Leaders For Alabama program and a member of the Etowah County Alabama Cattlemen’s Association.
+As the winner of the Federation contest, he will receive a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the American Farm Bureau Federation’s (AFBF) national competition in San Antonio, Texas, courtesy of the Federation.
+That contest will be in January.

 A record 11 young farmers competed in Alabama’s Excellence in Ag contest.
 Contestants must be involved in agriculture but cannot earn more than half their income from production agriculture.

-A record 20 young farmers participated in the Federation's annual Discussion Meet competition.
-Four semi-finalists will advance to the final round at the Federation's Annual Meeting in December.
-Those are John Bitto of Baldwin County, Adam Wilson of Calhoun County, Landon Lowery of Chilton County and Stewart McGill of Madison County.
+A record 20 young farmers participated in the Federation’s annual Discussion Meet contest.
+Four finalists advance to the final round held during the Federation’s annual meeting in December.
+Finalists are John Bitto of Baldwin County, Adam Wilson of Calhoun County, Landon Lowery of Chilton County and Stewart McGill of Madison County.